 Here are just a few:

 Contains no dangerous material

-Stainless steel does not carry PTFE and PFOA chemicals are known to cause kidney diseases, whereas non-stick cooking pans do.
-If a non-stick pan gets overheated, these chemicals can be released into your foods...YUCK!
+Stainless steel does not carry PTFE and PFOA chemicals, known to cause kidney diseases, but non-stick cooking pans do.
+If a non-stick pan gets overheated, these chemicals can be released into your food...YUCK!

 It does not corrode easily

-Corroded cookware can not only change the taste of your food, but it can also release harmful, cancer-causing substances into your food.
+Corroded cookware not only changes the taste of your food, but it can also release harmful, cancer-causing substances.
 Because stainless steel does not corrode easily, the food you cook in it is much safer to consume.

-Made from a slick coating, food does not stick easily to stainless steel making it easier to clean and sanitize.
-It is hard for germs and bacteria to grow on stainless steel because the cookware is easier to sanitize and naturally removes stains.
+Made from a slick coating, stainless steel is relatively non-stick, making it easier to clean.
+It is hard for germs and bacteria to grow on stainless steel because the cookware is easier to sanitize and naturally remove stains.